FelixFrog/pdfgrabber/README.md

 | Cambridge GO | yes | yes | big | no | yes | yes | yes | yes | no |

 Apps that I am aware of but I can't work with beacuse I don't have books:
- - Appbook (might be a shitty html webview like booktab)
+ - Appbook (might be a shitty html webview)
- - HoepliAcademy+ (bsmart instance)
  - Digimparo (giuntitvp instance)
  - Vitalsource (american platform, very good protection)
- - digibook24 ("The platform was developed by www.bsmartlabs.com"?)
+ - digibook24 ("The platform was developed by bsmartlabs"?)

 ## TODO
  - Add anonymous user